 The safety of our guests and staff comes first and foremost,” said Jesse Pope, president and executive director of the Grandfather Mountain Stewardship Foundation, the nonprofit that owns and operates the famed nature preserve.

 Park officials have enacted operational measures to discourage crowds and encourage social distancing.
-Buildings, such as the Nature Museum and Fudge Shop, will remain temporarily closed, with public restrooms available at the Woods Walk Picnic Area.
+Main buildings, such as the Nature Museum and Fudge Shop, are operating under reduced capacity, while enhanced health and safety measures are in place.

-The Top Shop will welcome a limited number of guests at a time, while the park’s on-site restaurant, Mildred’s Grill, has reopened with limited capacity and tables spaced six feet apart.
+The Top Shop welcomes a limited number of guests at a time, while the park’s on-site restaurant, Mildred’s Grill, has reopened with limited capacity and tables spaced six feet apart.
 Mildred’s Grill continues to offer takeout service, allowing guests to dine in their vehicles or at one of the park’s 100-plus picnic sites.

-High-traffic pedestrian areas, such as the Mile High Swinging Bridge and wildlife habitats, will implement a one-way directional system to ensure that guests do not come within six feet of each other — the minimum safe distance recommended by the CDC and other health officials.
+High-traffic pedestrian areas, such as the Mile High Swinging Bridge and wildlife habitats, operate under a one-way directional system to ensure that guests do not come within six feet of each other — the minimum safe distance recommended by the CDC and other health officials.

-The number of guests allowed to visit such areas at one time will be limited, based on state social gathering recommendations, while a time limit will ensure that others can participate in turn.
+The number of guests allowed to visit such areas at one time is limited, based on state social gathering recommendations, while a time limit ensures that others can participate in turn.
 However, guests are welcome revisit such areas during the same trip.

-Time limits will be not be enforced for the park’s less crowded, lower-traffic areas.
+Time limits are not enforced for the park’s less crowded, lower-traffic areas.

 The park has enhanced its already stringent cleaning procedures and placed additional sanitization stations in key areas, while boosting staff presence to direct traffic flow and encourage safe social distancing.

-Guests who hold season passes through Grandfather’s Bridge Club annual membership program will continue to receive free admission, although reservations must still be placed online.
+Guests who hold season passes through Grandfather’s Bridge Club annual membership program continue to receive free admission, although reservations must still be placed online.
 Current Bridge Club members whose passes were purchased prior to the closure will have their subscriptions extended by the length of the closure.

 Please note that dates and guidelines are subject to change, based on current conditions and federal, state and local regulations.
 As such, those planning a trip are encouraged to visit www.grandfather.com for updates.